Skip to content

 c-2

-Hey now, I know what you’re thinking– it isn’t that John Holmes, ok?
+Hey now, I know what you’re thinking…it isn’t that John Holmes, ok?
 This John Holmes is an artist and Art Director probably best known by the masses for his original cover art for the classic novel “Jaws” by Peter Benchley.
-The guy was way ahead of the green curve– using all reclaimed building materials, windows, doors, fittings, furnishings, etc. to build this masterpiece in the San Francisco Bay area.
-Looking around the place, My first thought is– this is one drafty crib, but a very unique and cool one at that.
+The guy was an eco-pioneer way ahead of the green curve– using all reclaimed building materials, windows, doors, fittings, furnishings, etc. to build this masterpiece in the San Francisco Bay area.
+Being a product of the ’70s myself, I can totally vibe on the look of that time– right down to the biased wood slats and overgrown plants.
+It feels like a living, breathing tapestry.
+And can’t you just smell the patchouli?

 John Holme San Francisco home